huynhmichelle/Documentation/README.md

 ---

 Setting Up IntelliJ IDEA Features guides users through configuring Git version control, the CheckStyle plugin, and unit tests using JUnit.
-They are three helpful features for working with IntelliJ IDEA, a Java integrated development environment (IDE).
+They are three helpful features for working with IntelliJ IDEA.

 ### Git Version Control